trducnuygen/crowdsourced-mosquito-classification/README.md

 # Open-set Mosquito Classification on Crowdsourced data using two-stage system with OpenMax

-This is the code repository for the paper "...".
+This is the code repository for the paper "Mosquito Identification with Open-set Recognition Using Crowdsourced Images".
+This project is funded by PAN-ASEAN Coalition for Epidemic and Outbreak Preparedness (PACE-UP).
 It is largely inspired from the 7th place solution for the MosquitoAlert Challenge 2023 by HCA97.
 Link to the original [here](https://github.com/HCA97/Mosquito-Classifiction/tree/main).

 ## Train CLIP Classifier